Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics

 Notice the definition holds for all relevant representations labeled by $r$.
-Since $\rho'(\mathfrak{h}_i)$ can be interpreted as a number operator, multi-particle states are accounted for by appropriate $\mathcal{V}^{(r)}_{({\mu})}$ associated with tensor products and direct sums.
-For example, by definition the vacuum is an elementary particle that happens to be the degenerate $U(4)$ representation labeled by some partition $\Bold{\mu}=[\mu,\mu,\mu,\mu]$.
-Since there is no \emph{a priori} reason to settle on a special value for $\mu$, It is not hard to imagine that different closed dynamical systems could have different vacua.
-After the vacuum, the next simplest irrep is the defining rep of $U(4)$.
-It is standard to interpret anti-symmetric tensor products of this irrep with matter particles/fields.
-Moving on to the adjoint representation, the CS model of state-vectors in the adjoint representation can be interpreted as gauge fields.
-Elementary gauge bosons are then naturally identified with eigenvectors of $\mathfrak{h}_i$ in the adjoint representation.
+Since $\rho'(\mathfrak{h}^2_a)$ can be interpreted as a number operator, multi-particle states are accounted for by appropriate $\mathcal{V}^{(r)}_{({\mu})}$ associated with tensor products and direct sums.
+For example, by definition the vacuum is an elementary CS field coming from the degenerate $U(4)$ representation labeled by some partition $\Bold{\mu}=[\mu,\mu,\mu,\mu]$.
+Since there is no \emph{a priori} reason to settle on a special value for $\mu$, it is not hard to imagine that different closed dynamical systems could have different vacua.
+After the vacuum, the next simplest IR is the defining representation of $U(4)$.
+It is standard to identify this IR with matter particles/fields.
+Moving on to the adjoint representation, the CS model of state vectors in the adjoint representation can be interpreted as gauge fields.
+Gauge bosons\footnote{Note that, by our definition, gauge bosons are not elementary: they `live' in a tensor sum module of basic representations $\mathcal{V}_1^{(0)}\oplus\mathcal{V}_8^{(1)}\oplus\mathcal{V}_{27}^{(2)}$, and there is no reason (at this point at least) to assume the elementary particles associated with these representation spaces remain in proper relation to constitute eigenfields of $\mathfrak{h}_a$ at all $z\in Z$ under all circumstances.} are then naturally identified with eigenvectors $\mathfrak{p}\in\mathfrak{P}$ of $\mathfrak{h}_a$ in the adjoint representation.